Northern Ireland Housing Conference 2026

 an agendaNi event

-agendaNi is organising its annual Northern Ireland Housing Conference, which has become well established as the major annual event for all those with an interest or role in housing in Northern Ireland.
-As with previous years, it will have a genuine, in depth understanding of the key issues via a high-level panel of local and visiting speakers.
+agendaNi is organising its annual Northern Ireland Housing Conference, which has become well established as a major annual event for all those with an interest or role in housing in Northern Ireland.
+As with previous years, it will have a genuine, in-depth understanding of the key issues via a high-level panel of local and visiting speakers.
 The conference is an important date in the diary of housing professionals across the region.

-The Northern Ireland Housing Conference will bring together key stakeholders and look at how we can fulfil the need for safe, affordable housing both now and in the future.
+The Northern Ireland Housing Conference will bring together key stakeholders and look at how we can provide safe, affordable housing and deliver services that create thriving communities.

 location